Research Interests

 The Iranian languages

-With my UArizona colleague Amber Lubera, I have worked on the sound system of Iron Ossetian, an Eastern Iranian language.
+With my UArizona colleague Amber Lubera, I worked on the sound system of Iron Ossetian, an Eastern Iranian language.
 This project involved phonetic measurements of the vowels and consonants of the language and an in-depth analysis of its stress system.